watchOS 8 release date, features, beta and Apple Watch compatibility

 watchOS 8 release date

-watchOS 8 will probably land in September, as that’s when new versions tend to land, typically alongside new hardware, with the Apple Watch 7 and the iPhone 13 expected this year.
+The watchOS 8 update will probably land in September, as that’s when new versions tend to land, typically alongside new hardware, with the Apple Watch 7 and the iPhone 13 expected this year.

-However, although it probably won’t be finished and released until then, watchOS 8 was announced a lot earlier.
-Apple often unveils new watchOS software during its annual WWDC event, which this year is being held between June 7 and June 11, and the operating system update was indeed announced during the event's keynote.
+However, although it probably won’t be finished and released until then, watchOS 8 was announced during its annual WWDC event, which this year is being held between June 7 and June 11, and the operating system update was indeed announced during the event's keynote.

+Immediately after unveiling watchOS 8 at WWDC 2021, Apple released the developer beta to anyone with a developer account – head to the developer program site to register for the watchOS 8 beta.

-With watchOS 8 unveiled at WWDC 2021, a developer beta was launched around the same time, and public betas following.
-Of course, some features might not be revealed until a lot closer to the launch of the finished software.
+Apple also promised a public beta would follow in June on the public beta site.
+Of course, some features might not be revealed until a lot closer to the launch of the finished software, so expect them to roll out in successive beta versions leading up to watchOS 8's full release later in the year.

 watchOS 8 compatibility

+The new Mindfulness app includes the 'Breathe' activity with other reminders to take breaks.
+Sleep tracking now monitors a new metric – respiratory rate.
+And all data fed into the Health app is also folded into new Trends, tracking how your health metrics shift over longer periods of time.

-Two new workouts Tai Chi and Pilates.
+The Workout app includes two new activities – Tai Chi and Pilates.
 There's also more workouts in Apple Fitness Plus, as well as workouts keyed to specific music artists.

 A new Portraits watch face lets you turn your Portrait-mode photos into watch faces and twist the crown to alter depth.